firefly-iii/docs/docs/docs/firefly-iii/advanced-installation/authentication.md

 ### How it works

 Once you're authenticated by the proxy Firefly III will receive the request with your user ID in the `REMOTE_USER` header.
 Firefly III will then log you in.
 There are no further checks.

-When Firefly III is in `remote_user_guard` mode, it will do absolutely **NO** checks on the validity of the header or the contents.
-Firefly III will not ask for passwords, if won't check for MFA, nothing.
-All authentication is delegated to the authentication proxy and Firefly III just doesn't care anymore.

 So if you use this authentication method make sure there is NO way *around* the authentication proxy you've set up.
 Block all other access to the container or the server.